Increasing project efficiency with topographic drone surveying

 Various drone survey visuals.
 From top left: an orthophoto, point cloud, digital terrain model, and contour map.

-With measurable 3D site surveys available on a cloud-based software platform, virtually anyone on a jobsite can access and use drone topography data on demand.
+With measurable 3D site surveys available on a cloud-based platform, drone topography data isn’t just for surveyors — it’s for everyone who needs to understand what’s happening on site.

-Shared securely across the project team, Propeller datasets can be used to document how a site looks before earthwork starts, and track every step of progress along the way.
+Shared securely across the project team, Propeller datasets create a single source of truth: documenting how a site looked before earthwork started, and tracking every step of progress along the way.
+No more version confusion, no more waiting on someone to export and send a file.

-With easy-to-use tools to measure and annotate datasets, stockpile volumes can be accurately measured quickly and haul road grades can be measured in mere minutes.
+With easy-to-use measurement and annotation tools built into the platform, stockpile volumes can be measured accurately in minutes, and haul road grades can be checked just as fast.

-Using a surface-to-surface comparison, site terrain can be viewed against design to see where material should to be added or removed.
-Timeline sliders make it easy to visually track changes in specific areas, or across the entire site, to make sure everything’s on track for successful completion.
+Surface-to-surface comparisons let teams see where material needs to be added or removed — instantly visible against design.
+Timeline sliders make it simple to track change in a specific area or across the full site, so teams can stay confident they’re on track for completion.

-timeline image of a propeller worksite evolving over time
+Timeline slider showing a Propeller worksite evolving over time

 Propeller Timeline slider

-Laying boundary linework over an orthophoto also allows site managers to check that the construction operations remain within the defined area to avoid rework or possible legal issues.
+Laying boundary linework over an orthophoto also helps site managers verify that construction operations are staying within the defined area — an easy way to catch issues before they turn into rework or regulatory headaches.

 What is a topographic survey used for?

-A topographic survey is used to map elevation changes, contours, and surface features of a site.
+A topographic survey maps elevation changes, contours, and surface features of a site.
 It supports planning, grading, earthworks, and infrastructure design decisions.

 How accurate is a drone topographic survey?

-When combined with properly placed ground control points or GPS correction methods, drone topographic surveys can achieve survey-grade accuracy.
+When combined with properly placed ground control points or GPS correction methods, drone topographic surveys can achieve high-precision accuracy.
 Precision depends on flight planning, site conditions, and processing workflows.

 What is included in a topographic survey?